Small Deviations for Time-Changed Brownian Motions and Applications to Second-Order Chaos: Small deviation estimates

 as $\varepsilon\downarrow0$.
 This fact, combined with the identity $\log (A-B) = \log A + \log(1-B/A)$ and again applying Lemma \ref{l.kuelbsLi4.4} gives the desired result with $b_i$ replaced by $b_i(1-\delta)$.
 Since $\delta>0$ was arbitrary, allowing $\delta\downarrow0$ completes the proof. \end{proof}

-As alluded to in the discussion from Section \ref{s.intro}, a brief review of the proof shows that conditioning easily determines the strong first-order asymptotics of $Z=X\circ C$ for general processes $X$ satisfying their own small ball estimates.
+As alluded to in the discussion from Section \ref{s.intro}, a brief review of the proof shows that conditioning easily determines the first-order ($m=1$) asymptotics of $Z=X\circ C$ for other self-similar processes $X$ satisfying their own small ball estimates.
 The following statement could also be inferred from the proofs of \cite{AurzadaLifshits2009}.